Terminator (genetics): Allosteric model

 The allosteric model suggests that termination occurs due to the structural change of the RNA polymerase unit after binding to or losing some of its associated proteins, making it detach from the DNA strand after the signal.
 This would occur after the RNA pol II unit has transcribed the poly-A signal sequence, which acts as a terminator signal.

 RNA polymerase is normally capable of transcribing DNA into single-stranded mRNA efficiently.
 However, upon transcribing over the poly-A signals on the DNA template, a conformational shift is induced in the RNA polymerase from the proposed loss of associated proteins from its carboxyl terminal domain.
 This change of conformation reduces RNA polymerase's processivity making the enzyme more prone to dissociating from its DNA-RNA substrate.
 In this case, termination is not completed by degradation of mRNA but instead is mediated by limiting the elongation efficiency of RNA polymerase and thus increasing the likelihood that the polymerase will dissociate and end its current cycle of transcription.

+Non-mRNAs

+The several RNA polymerases in eukaryotes each have their own means of termination.
+Pol I is stopped by TTF1 (yeast Nsi1), which recognizes a downstream DNA sequence; the endonuclease is XRN2 (yeast Rat1).
+Pol III is able to terminate transcription on a stretch of As on the template strand.

+Finally, Pol II also have poly(A)-independent modes of termination, which is required when it transcribes snRNA and snoRNA genes.
+In yeast, the protein Nrd1 is responsible, along with Nab3 (multiple human homologs including HNRNPC and RALY) and Sen1, collectively making up the "NNS" pathway.

+Some human mechanism, possibly PCF11, seems to cause premature termination when pol II transcribes HIV genes.